Elicit vs Consensus vs Perplexity AI (2026)

 Limitations

-• Comet collects browsing and search history to build ad-targeting profiles with no opt-out currently offered in-app -- material privacy concern for enterprises and individuals; Pro/Max users can opt out of training-data collection but the Comet ad-profiling is separate
+- ⚠Comet collects browsing and search history to build ad-targeting profiles with no opt-out currently offered in-app, a material privacy concern for enterprises and individuals; Enterprise Pro and Max customers receive a guaranteed no-training commitment, but Comet ad-profiling is a separate and unrelated data use

-• Reasoning quality on non-research tasks lags behind Claude Opus 4.7 and ChatGPT Pro -- Perplexity excels at search-augmented work but is not the right tool for complex multi-step reasoning, code generation, or creative writing where dedicated chat AIs are stronger
+- ⚠Reasoning quality on non-research tasks lags behind Claude and ChatGPT Pro: Perplexity excels at search-augmented work but is not the right tool for complex multi-step reasoning, code generation, or creative writing where dedicated chat AIs are stronger

 Frequently asked questions